Apply as a first-year student

 Our online application for admission should take about 15-20 minutes to complete, or you may choose to submit a paper application by mail.

-Candidates for admission are reviewed based on their academic performance in high school and either SAT or ACT scores.
+Candidates for admission are reviewed based on their high school GPA, courses taken, and general academic performace.

 The minimum GPA for admission consideration is a 2.0.
 The mid-50% average high school GPA for admitted students last year was 3.08-3.81, though students were admitted with GPAs ranging from 2.0 to 4.0 depending on other qualifications.